yo-oycom/coretext-adventures/lost-horizon/scenes/valley.md

 The valley seems to be completely isolated from the outside world, surrounded by towering mountain peaks that would be impossible to climb.
 Yet despite its remote location, the valley shows signs of human habitation—well-maintained paths, cultivated gardens, and what appears to be a temple complex in the distance.

-What do you do next?
+How will you approach exploring this mysterious valley?